Hello and welcome to the podcast of the Lotus Eaters.

 But a huge number of them are not, in fact, elected.

-That comes with its own problems, but yeah.
+That comes with its own problems.

-I think such a society is one many democrats dream of.
+I think such a society is one many Democrats dream of.

 No responsibilities and everything taken care of by your masters.